Regulations for Committees Reporting Directly to Council or one of its Main Committees

 (c) discuss within the committee any matters the external or internal auditors wish to raise, in the absence of University officers where necessary;

-(d) satisfy itself that, where non-audit services are provided by the external or internal auditors at the request of the University, the objectivity of the external or internal audit service (as appropriate) has not been affected by the extent or nature of that additional work;
+(d) satisfy itself that, where non-audit services are provided by the external or internal auditors at the request of the University, the independence and objectivity of the external or internal audit service (as appropriate) has not been affected by the extent or nature of that additional work;

 (e) promote co-ordination between the internal and external auditors;